-Inventory at December 31, 2003 and June 30, 2003 is summarized below:
+Inventory at March 31, 2004 and June 30, 2003 is summarized below:

-D ecember 31, 2003 June 30, 2003
+March 31, 2004 June 30, 2003

-Raw materials, net \$ 3,472,059 \$ 3,299,536
+Raw materials, net \$ 2,733,122 \$ 3,299,536

-Work in process 3,214,453 1,870,598
+Work in process 5,105,521 1,870,598

-Finished goods, net 223,752 450,579
+Finished goods, net 524,075 450,579

-Total \$ 6,910,264 \$ 5,620,713
+Total \$ 8,362,718 \$ 5,620,713

-Included in inventory is a valuation allowance of \$1.7 million and \$1.2 million as of December 31, 2003 and June 30, 2003, respectively.
-The valuation allowance represents the cost of DM1 that the Company considers to be excess based on current collaborator firm fixed orders and projections and the cost of huN901-DM1 conjugate produced for Vernalis that the Company is required to pay pursuant to the terms of the amended license agreement.
+Inventory cost is stated net of a valuation allowance of \$1.9 million and \$1.2 million as of March 31, 2004 and June 30, 2003, respectively.
+The valuation allowance represents the cost of DM1 that the Company considers to be excess based on current collaborator firm fixed orders and projections.

-DM1, the Company's most advanced small molecule effector drug, is the cytotoxic agent used in all of its current TAP product candidates and the subject of most of its collaborations.
+DM1, the Company's most advanced small molecule effector agent, is the cytotoxic agent used in the TAP product candidates in clinical testing and is the subject of most of its collaborations.
 One of the primary components required to manufacture DM1 is its precursor, ansamitocin P3.
 Once manufactured, the ansamitocin P3 is then converted to DM1.

 In fiscal 2002, the Company entered into several agreements with two outside vendors to perform large-scale manufacture of DM1 and ansamitocin P3.
 Under the terms of these agreements, the manufacturers, together with the Company, will improve the fermentation and conversion processes used to generate ansamitocin P3 and DM1, respectively.
 Pursuant to these agreements, the two outside vendors will also manufacture, under current Good Manufacturing Processes, large-scale batches of ansamitocin P3 and DM1 to be used in the manufacture of both the Company's and its collaborators' products.
 Once manufactured, the ansamitocin P3 is delivered from one vendor to the other vendor for conversion to DM1.
+The current agreements with these vendors expire at various dates through fiscal 2006.

 The actual amount of ansamitocin P3 and DM1 that will be produced is highly uncertain.
-The Company currently anticipates that a significant amount of ansamitocin P3 and DM1 will be manufactured for the Company over the next two to four years at these manufacturers.
+The Company currently anticipates that a significant amount of ansamitocin P3 and DM1 will be manufactured for the Company for the foreseeable future at these or other manufacturers.
 If the Company's and the manufacturers' process development efforts are successful, the amount of ansamitocin P3 and/or DM1 produced could be higher than expected.
 The Company anticipates that its investment in ansamitocin P3 and DM1 will be significant.

 The Company produces preclinical and clinical materials for its collaborators either in anticipation of or in support of clinical trials or for process development and analytical purposes.
-Under the terms of supply agreements with two of its collaborators, the Company generally receives rolling six-month firm fixed orders for conjugate that the Company is required to manufacture and rolling 12-month manufacturing projections for the quantity of conjugate the collaborator expects to need in any given 12-month period.
-The Company's other collaborative agreements do not require that the collaborators provide firm fixed manufacturing orders, although the collaborators provide the Company with their projected conjugate requirements.
+Under the terms of supply agreements with two of its collaborators, the Company generally receives rolling six-month firm fixed orders for conjugate that the Company is required to manufacture and rolling 12-month manufacturing projections for the quantity of conjugate the collaborators provide the Company's other collaborative agreements do not require that the collaborators provide firm fixed manufacturing orders, although the collaborators provide the Company with their projected conjugate requirements.
 The amount of clinical material produced is directly related to the number of on-going clinical trials for which the Company is producing clinical material for its collaborators, the speed of enrollment in those trials and the dosage schedule of each clinical trial.
 As a result, the actual amount of conjugate that the Company manufactures can differ significantly from the collaborators' projections.
 To the extent that a collaborator has provided the Company with a firm fixed order, the collaborator is contractually required to reimburse the Company the full cost of the conjugate, and any margin thereon, even if the collaborator subsequently cancels the manufacturing run.